Dental Assisting A.A.S. Degree

 - Model professionalism through continuing education and membership in the American Dental Assistants Association.

-- In addition, students must meet the following conditions in order to graduate:
+In addition to the program requirements, students must meet the following conditions in order to graduate:

-- College Technical Core GPA Requirement: The cumulative GPA of credits in the technical core or degree must be at least 2.0; and
+- College Technical Core GPA Requirement: cumulative GPA of credits attempted and completed towards the technical core of the diploma or degree must be at least 2.0;

 - Residency Requirement: students must complete 25% of their credits at Central Lakes College.